defnethecoder/DSA210-PROJECT/README.md

 The World Uncertainty Index (WUI) has no significant effect on right-wing vote share.

 **Extended Hypotheses:**
-The impact of uncertainty is increased in periods of high unemployment.
+The impact of uncertainty is increased in periods of high immigration.
 Immigration surges strengthen the uncertainty–right-wing relationship.

 ---